-Our contractual agreements were also updated in 2018 to include adherence to the new Code of Conduct as well as introduce specific terms relating to the Modern Slavery Act 2015.
-These terms enhance our existing requirements for all suppliers' and subcontractors' employees to have the legal right to work in the UK and for companies to meet all current employment legislation and provide all statutory employment benefits.
+Our contractual agreements have been updated to include adherence to the new Code of Conduct as well as introduce specific terms relating to the Modern Slavery Act 2015.
+These new terms enhance our existing requirements for all suppliers' and subcontractors' employees to have the legal right to work in the UK and for companies to meet all current employment legislation and provide all statutory employment benefits.